Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Style: Style over Content

 \subsection{Identifying Styles}

-Here, we classify the writing styles of posts.
+Here, we identify and classify the writing styles of posts used by people in fringe Facebook communities.
 This predictive exercise differs from the one in \cref{subsec:misleadingstyles}; here, we test whether human-labeled styles can be detected using a style-based classifier; we distinguished user groups in \cref{subsec:misleadingstyles}.